What is Game Sense?

 Read more »

 Hi, I'm Flore.
 The Mad Redwood is a writing blog, plain and simple.
 I analyse media of all kinds, and by no means are these professional reviews, or even reviews at all.
 These are just thoughts.
 Yellings into the void.
 It's all for fun; come along for the ride if you like.
-If not, I wish you well as I trundle into the middle distance on this cobbled-together jalopy of a blog.

 All stock images from Freepik.